The Bowls Club is bound by data protection laws and the data protection policy put in place by GVH.

 CHANGE LOG

-Version 2 – 21 March 2024 – Update to reflect all members, not just Committee.
-Insert of paragraphs about the information collected and how it is use and the ability to opt out.
+Version 2 – 21 March 2024 – Updated to reflect all members, not just Committee.
+Insert of paragraphs about the information collected and how it is used and the ability to opt out.

 Version 1 – 30 June 2021 – Adopted